Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

 insure student safety.

-The B.A. or B.S. is generally determined by the nature of the major discipline.
+The B.A. or B.S. is generally determined by the nature of the Program of Study.
 The

 major indicates the degree available and the Degree Specific Requirements for that